 This should be offered to any individual who reports experiencing psychosocial distress.
-It consists of five essential steps:
+It consists of five essential steps

 - i.
 Listening non-judgmentally

 - ii.
 Assessing risk of harm to self or others

 - iii.
 Giving reassurance and information

 - iv.
 Encouraging the person to get appropriate help if needed

 - v.
-Encouraging self-help strategies
+Encouraging self-help strategies.

-Key Points in Psychological First Aid: Initial Management of Mental Disorder
+Key Points in Psychological First Aid Initial Management of Mental Disorder

-- Listen Without Judgement: Listen to what the person describes without being critical or thinking they are weak.
+- Listen without judgement: Listen to what the person describes without being critical or thinking they are weak.
 Don't give advice such as 'just cheer up' or 'pull yourself together'.
 It is important that you should understand that whatever the person is saying is a part of illness and not their personality.
 It is important that you stay patient with them and not get overwhelmed yourselves.
 Avoid getting into an argument with the person. - 2.
-Give Reassurance and Information: Provide hope for the person and their family and talk about a good outcome for that person.
+Give reassurance and information: Provide hope for the person and their family and talk about a good outcome for that person.
 Tell the person that he/she has an illness that can be treated, and it doesn't mean that he / she is a bad person.
 Let them know that you want to help. - 3.
-Encourage the Person to get Appropriate Professional Help: You can encourage the person to consult with the Medical Officer at PHC.
-Then you can follow-up by giving ongoing support to the person and their family.
-If the person is very unwell i.e. you think they are suicidal or psychotic, (harmful to self/ others) and he/she is refusing to get any help from a doctor, encourage the family to consult with the doctor so that they can explain the situation and get professional support.
+Encourage the person to get appropriate professional help: You should discuss every case with the MO to come up with appropriate treatment plan.
+Then, if need be, referral should be made by giving ongoing support to the person and their family.
+If the person is very unwell i.e. you think they are suicidal or psychotic, (harmful to self/ others) and he/she is refusing to get any help from you or the doctor, encourage the family to consult with the doctor so that they can explain the situation and get professional support. - 4.
+Assess the risk of suicide and harm to self or others: People with mental disorders sometimes feel so overwhelmed and helpless about their life, the future appears hopeless.
+Engage the person in conversation about how they are feeling and let them describe why they are feeling this way.
+Ask the person if they are having thoughts of suicide.
+If they are, find out if they have a plan for suicide.
+This is not a bad question to ask someone who is mentally unwell.
+It is important to find out if he/she is having these thoughts in order to arrive at probable help.
+If you believe the person is at risk of harming him/herself then: